-As of December 31, 2012, we have generated \$1,879,160 of revenue since inception from the sale of normal source human plasma collected at our plasma collection center and plasma-derived medicinal products.
+Since inception, we have generated approximately \$5 million of revenue.
+Revenue for the year ended December 31, 2013 is comprised of \$3,023,503 from the product sale of normal source human plasma collected at our plasma collection center and plasma-derived medicinal products and \$44,074 of license revenues attributed to the out-licensing of RI-002 to Biotest AG to market and sell in Europe and selected countries in North Africa and the Middle East.
+In exchange, Biotest Pharmaceuticals Corporation, or Biotest, a subsidiary of Biotest AG, has provided us with certain services in accordance with the related license agreement and is obligated to pay us certain milestone payments in the future if such milestones are achieved.
 Revenue is recognized at the time of transfer of title and risk of loss to the customer, which usually occurs at the time of shipment; however, revenue is recognized at the time of delivery if we retain the risk of loss during shipment.